 The training modules are available at https://mandatorytraining.jpl.nasa.gov/.
-Note: To access these training modules, you must be at JPL and using a computer connected to the JPL (not guest) network.
+Note: To access these training modules, you must be logged into the JPL internal network.

-Deadlines vary, but typically project plans are due a week prior to arrival or the first week of arrival.
-(Project plans for Maximizing Student Potential (MSP) students are due one week after arrival.)
+Deadlines vary, but typically project plans are due two weeks prior to arrival or the first week of arrival.
+(Project plans for Maximizing Student Potential (MSP) students are due upon arrival.)
 Check with your program coordinator for more information.
 Email your completed plan to your program coordinator.

 Due week 3 and week 7 of your internship or fellowship.
 Must be approved and signed by your mentor.
 Email progress reports to your program coordinator.

 Progress reports (about one page each) should include a summary of how you've progressed toward your project objectives, including a discussion of the tasks you've completed, any challenges you've faced or anticipate, and any other observations you've made during the reporting period.
 See Project Guidelines for more information on writing progress reports.